nabilbenmerad/RadarNet/README.md

 <strong>-e:</strong> Number of epochs.

-<strong>-op:</strong> Optimizer, insert 'Adam' to use the Adam optimizer, 'SGD' to stochastic gradient descent.
+<strong>-op:</strong> Optimizer, insert `Adam` to use the Adam optimizer, `SGD` to stochastic gradient descent.

 <strong>Example of code</strong> : `python train.py -arch scd -b 512 -e 300 -op Adam`

 <strong>Output</strong>:

 - Model's weights are saved in a file inside the `Models/` folder.
-- Visdom visualization server shows the progress of the loss real-time for every epoch
+- [Visdom](https://github.com/facebookresearch/visdom) visualization server shows in real-time the progress of the loss for every epoch.

 2. ### Visualization:
 To generate and visualize predictions with your model, run the `viz.py` script with the following commands: